airr-community/adc-api-tests/README.md

 command line arguments to the code are similar, with the two following exceptions:
 - A list of files can be given as a suite of tests to run
 - The -v and -f command line arguments can be interspersed between the file to turn on and off the verbosity and force flags.
+- The -g command line argument can be used to disable the gold standard testing (see below).

 ```
 $ src/ADCtest.sh https://localhost/airr/v1 repertoire repertoire/pass*.json